 A business incubator and venture fund for entrepreneurs in the arts and creative industries which aims to identify and develop creative talent from around the country and incubate associated new businesses.

 Through its venture arm it will invest up to £200,000 in five promising new projects.
 It is currently seeking talented artists, designers, digital media entrepreneurs and others from across the creative spectrum for development and investment.
 Get more information on the MeWe 360º website.

 Morrisons Foundation Charitable Grants

-Charities registered in the UK can apply for grants from the newly established Morrisons Foundation.
-The Foundation is looking to award approximately £2 million a year for community projects that improve people's lives.
-Applications are accepted on a rolling basis and there is no specific grant amount that can be applied for but applicants must demonstrate how the project will deliver public benefit, who in the community will specifically benefit and how it will bring about positive change.
-Applicants must also have financial information dating back to 2012 and have raised some of the funding elsewhere.
+Charities registered in the UK can apply for grants from the Morrisons Foundation.
+The Foundation is looking to award approximately £2m a year for community projects that improve people's lives.
+Applications are accepted on a rolling basis and there is no specific grant amount.
+Get more information on the Morrisons Foundation website.

 Ragdoll Foundation Open Grant Scheme

 This Open Grant scheme supports non-profit organisations working with children and young people using the arts and creative media.

 Grants of up to £50k are available but the majority of grants awarded are likely to be in the region of £5k to £30k.
 Organisations can apply for both one-off short-term projects and for projects lasting up to three years.
 Get more information on the Ragdoll Foundation website.